peteroupc/peteroupc.github.io/bernoulli.md

 - _exact simulation_, or methods that simulate the same _distribution_ as that of _g_(_X_) (same "shape", location, and scale of probabilities) and finish with probability 1, and
 - _exact estimation_, or methods that simulate the same _expected value_ as that of _g_(_X_) (_unbiased_ estimator, not merely a _consistent_ or _asymptotically unbiased_ estimator) and finish with probability 1,

-where _g_(_X_) is a random value that follows the desired distribution, based on random numbers _X_.
+where _g_(_X_) is a random value that follows the desired distribution, based on random variates _X_.
 Again, the focus of this page is "exact sampling" (_exact simulation_), not "exact estimation", but the input coin with probability of heads of _&lambda;_ can be any "exact estimator" of _&lambda;_ (as defined above) that outputs either 0 or 1.

 > **Note:** Bias and variance are the two sources of error in a randomized estimation algorithm.
 An unbiased estimator has no bias, but is not without error.
 In the case at hand here, the variance of a Bernoulli factory for _f_(_&lambda;_) equals _f_(_&lambda;_) \* (1&mdash;_f_(_&lambda;_)) and can go as high as 1/4.
 There are ways to reduce this variance, which are outside the scope of this document.
 An estimation algorithm's _mean squared error_ equals variance plus square of bias.